VizuaaLOG/pterodactyl-php/README.md

 # Pterodactyl PHP
 Pterodactyl PHP is an unofficial PHP API client for the Pterodactyl game panel.
-It offers an object orientated approach with a 'smarter' may of performing updates.
+It offers an object orientated approach with a 'smarter' way of performing updates.
 This package was primarily written for the needs of a project, but I have tried to keep it as generic as I can to offer flexibility for others to use it as well.

 **This has been tested with Pterodactyl 0.7.16**